IABTechLab/uid2docs/docs/sdks/uid2-sdk-ref-ios.md

 ### Installing with Xcode

-Add the following entry in the Package Dependencies for your apps:
+Add the following entry in the package dependencies for your apps:

 | Name | Location | Dependency Rule                         |
 | :--- | :--- |:----------------------------------------|